Introduction to Utilization Management

 The Future of Utilization Management

 Utilization management centers around the future because it utilizes the present data to project future trends and costs.
-During the retrospective review process, if new and experimental treatments are found to be more effective or less expensive than existing ones, they will be moved to the forefront (9).
+During the retrospective review process, if new and experimental treatments are more effective or less expensive than existing ones, they will be moved to the forefront (9).

 Trends that affect the future of utilization management are (9):

-1. The need to control costs in the face of inflation, increased manufacturing costs, and the resources required for the research and development of pharmaceuticals and biotechnology.
+• There is a need to control costs in the face of inflation, increased manufacturing costs, and the resources required to research and develop pharmaceuticals and biotechnology.

-6. Artificial intelligence’s presence removes the need for human input in cases.
+• Artificial intelligence’s presence removes the need for human input in some instances.

 Ask yourself...